cycfi/elements/README.md

 fine-grained, flyweight “elements” to form deep element hierarchies using a declarative interface with heavy emphasis on reuse.

+## Status

+Please take note that Elements is still very much in flux as we are inching closer towards a version 1.0 release.
+The API and code is still undergoing continuous changes, and for that matter, Elements is not yet "production ready".
+But that should not prevent you from using Elements now!
+It is already in a very usable form, and more people using it will ultimately make it more robust when bugs are reported and fixed.
+API and usability matters and I very much welcome suggestions and contributions.
+Hey, this is an open source project!
+If you like the design, concepts and ideas behind Elements, I very much welcome collaboration.

 ## News

 - 22 June 2020: Removed dependency on Boost.
 This requires some API changes to